 Who do we serve?

-The CTHH exists to serve the family and friends of individuals who are currently incarcerated, but let’s think about these people more carefully.
+The CTHH exists to serve the family and friends of individuals who are currently incarcerated but let’s think about who these individuals are more carefully.
 We want to help parents who never imagined that their child would end up behind bars.
 No matter what the age, your child is still your child, and no parent ever wishes his/her child to end up incarcerated.
 We want to help spouses who have committed themselves to a partnership of love and are now facing life alone.
-We want to help children who do not understand why mom or dad cannot be with them.
-All they do understand is that this hurts!
+We want to help children who do not understand why their mom or dad cannot be with them.
 This is who we want to help.